SymfonyCasts/deep-symfony-dive/sfcasts/http-kernel/argument-resolver.md

-# Argument Resolver
+# The Argument Resolver

-Coming soon...

-Inside of `HttpKernel`.
-We now have the controller, but we still need to figure out what arguments to pass when we call the controller.
-Now to make this a little bit more a little bit better for now, one of the things we know that we can do with the controller is that we can type into an entity like `Article` and in something will automatically query for that `Article` by its slug.
-I'm going to temporarily remove that when I put it back later and explain how it works.
-So in the places where they slept, arguments also going to add an `ArticleRepository $articleRepository` argument.
-So it, it's weird for it and I'll say `$article = $articleRepository->findOneBy(['slug' => $slug]);` And then because we're handling this ourselves, I mean to say if not `$article`,

-don't throw `$this->createNotFoundException()`.
-So this is basically, this is equivalent to what we just had a second ago.
-We'll just make for a better example.
-By the way, if we know that this line here is going to turn into a 404 if you hold command or control and click into this, you'll find that this throws an exception, a `NotFoundHttpException`, which for some reason is going to result in the page being a 404 response code.
-By the end of this tutorial, we'll know exactly why this exception is mapped to a 404 anyways, let's go back to `HttpKernel`.
-Now that we've figured out what the controller is, the next thing that happens in the Symfony is it dispatches another event.
-This one's called `ControllerEvent` so keeping score here we have so far dispatched an event, found the controller, and dispatched another event, and that's it on this one, nothing really important happens from the perspective of the framework.
-If I refresh the article show page and then click to open the profiler, I'll go back to the events and down here we can say `kernel.controller`.
-So there's six events here, but nothing that's very, very important.
-A couple of them come from `FrameworkExtraBundle`, that power.
-Some of it's magic.
-We'll talk about those later.

-One of the things that a listener can can do, can do on this event, those not very common is replace the controller.
-You see down here it says `$controller = $event->getController()`.
-Cause if you hold command and open that `ControllerEvent`, it actually has a `setController()`.
-So it's possible for a listener on this event to completely replace the controller for some reason.
-All right, so after this whole point, this is the missing piece here.
-We need to know what arguments we're going to pass to our controller.
-It does that by calling something called the argument resolver, and it's pretty cool.
-It calls `getArguments()`, it passes the `$request`, it passes the `$controller` executable, and it says, Hey, give me all the arguments I should pass to this function.
-So let's open up this argument resolver.
-I'll hit shift shift and it's literally going to be called argument is all `ArgumentResolver.php`.

-And I'll open that and find the `getArguments()` method.
+Inside `HttpKernel`, we now have the controller.
+But before we run around excitedly and try to *call* that controller... we need to figure out what *arguments* to pass to it.

+To help see this clearly, in `ArticleController::show()`, I want to make one small change.
+Instead of having an argument type-hinted with `Article` and allowing Symfony to automatically query for it by the slug, let's temporarily do this manually.
+Remove that argument and replace it with `$slug`.
+Now add another arg:
+`ArticleRepository $articleRepository` so that we can make the query:
+`$article = $articleRepository->findOneBy(['slug' => $slug])`.
+And then, if
+*not* `$article`, `throw $this->createNotFoundException()`.

+Functionally, this is identical to what we had before... but it'll help us with our deep-dive.
+By the way, we know that this `createNotFoundException()` line will result in a 404 page.
+If you hold Command or Ctrl and click into that method, it returns a `NotFoundHttpException`.
+So... for *some* reason, *this* specific response maps to a 404... while *most* exceptions will cause a 500 page.
+By the end of this tutorial, we'll now *exactly* why this happens.

+## The kernel.controller Event

+Go back to `HttpKernel`.
+Now that we've figured out what the controller is, the next thing that happens is... we dispatche another event!
+This one is called `KernelEvents::CONTROLLER`, which maps to the string `kernel.controller`.

+So let's look at *everything* we've done so far: we dispatched an event, found the controller, then dispatched another event.
+That's *it*.

+There are no particularly important listeners to this event, from the perspective of how the framework operates.
+Refresh the article show page... and click to open the profiler.
+Go to the Events tab... and find `kernel.controller`.

+In this app, there are 6 listeners... but nothing too important.
+A few of them come from `FrameworkExtraBundle`.
+That bundle gives us a *lot* of magic shortcuts, which rely *heavily* on listeners.
+We'll talk about how some of those work later.

+One of the things that a listener to this event can do is *change* the controller.
+It's not very common, but you can see it down here:
+`$controller = $event->getController()`.
+Hold Command or Ctrl to open the `ControllerEvent` class.
+Here it is: a listener can call `setController()` to *completely* change the controller to some other callable.

+## The Argument Resolver

+Ok, back in HttpKernel after the `kernel.request` "hook point", this next line is the missing piece: we need to know what arguments we should pass when we call the controller.
+To figure that out, it uses something called the "argument resolver".
+And it's pretty cool... we call `getArguments()`, pass it the `$request` and `$controller` and it - *somehow* - figures out all the arguments that this controller should be passed.

+Ok, you know the drill: let's open this thing up and see how it works!
+This time, the class is simple: I'll hit Shift+Shift and open a file called `ArgumentResolver.php`.
+Then find the `getArguments()` method.

 Okay, so interesting.
+It *first* uses a `foreach` to loop over `$this->argumentMetadataFactory->createArgumentMetadata()` as `$metadata`.
-First thing it does is if for each is over `$this->argumentMetadataFactory->createArgumentMetadata()` meta-data as a `$metadata`, but that is actually doing is it's looping over all of the arguments to your controller.
-So in this case it would have, it would loop over three times for our show page and then it's looping over something else for each argument.
+This is actually looping over the *arguments* of the controller.
+So for the show page, this would loop 3 times: one for each argument.

+## The ArgumentMetadata

-It's looping over something else called the `argumentValueResolvers`.
-So let's just see what's going on here.
-Inside the first loop, I'm going to `dd()` this `$metadata`.
-So DDB thing that we're looping over, let's pick over and let's refresh the article page.
-Okay, so apparently it's this `ArgumentMetadata` object, which contains the name of the argument `slug` because that is the name of the first argument.
-And then other information like the `type`, which in this case is `null`, but for the second argument it would be `SlackClient`.
+Then, *inside* that loop, it does another: it does a `foreach` over something called `argumentValueResolvers`.
+Let's see what's going on here.
+Inside the first loop, `dd()` the `$metadata` variable - this should be *something* that, sort of, represents a single argument.

+Ok, move over and refresh.
+Huh.
+Apparently this is an `ArgumentMetadata` object, which holds the name of the argument - `slug`... because that's the name of the first argument to the controller.
+It also holds the argument the `type`, which in this case is `null`.
+For the second argument it would be `SlackClient`.
-And then other information like is very attic has `defaultValue` `isNullable`, other things.
-So it's kind of cool.
-It's just a bunch of metadata about that argument.
-And in this case, this will loop over three times.
-It would get a metadata object for each of our three arguments, so that's the first thing to understand.
-Now let's replace this `dd()`.
-Let's figure out what these argument value resolvers are.
-So this is actually an iterator.
-You look up here, it's an `Iterable`, which is basically a fancy array.
-If I'm going to call it `iterator_to_array($this->argumentValueResolvers))`.

-So now we go over and refresh, we get seven of them.
-They're all inside of this `TraceableValueResolver`, but if you look inside, let me open a couple of these.
-You'll find that we have something called a `RequestAttributeValueResolver` `RequestValueResolver`, a `SessionValueResolver`.
-These are a bunch of different classes that help figure out which arguments to pass to our controller.
-Another way to see this full list by the way, is to fund your terminal rugby
+And other information, like if the argument has a `defaultValue` or `isNullable`.

+That's... pretty cool!
+It's *all* the metadata about that argument.
+What does it *do* with that metadata?

+## The Argument Value Resolvers

+Clear out the `dd()`.
+Let's figure out what these `$argumentValueResolvers` are.
+This argument is actually an iterator - it has an `iterable`... which is not important except that we need to get fancy to see what's inside.
+`dd(iterator_to_array($this->argumentValueResolvers))`.

+Move over and...
+7 items!
+Each object is being decorated by a `TraceableValueResolver`.
+But if you look inside...
+I'll expand a few of these, you'll see the *true* object: `RequestAttributeValueResolver` `RequestValueResolver`, a `SessionValueResolver`. *These* are the objects that help figure out what values to pass to each controller argument.

+Another way to see this full - since this is a deep-dive tutorial - is to find your terminal and run:

 ```terminal
 php bin/console debug:container --tag=controller.argument_value_resolver
 ```

-because the way you add an argument resolver, if you want to do a custom one, we will do that later is by creating a service and giving it this tag.
-So this dumps us all, uh, all of our um, RJ resolvers and they're all decorated in this `TraceableValueResolver`

-But this gives you a better idea.
-We have something called the  `RequestAttributeValueResolver` `RequestValueResolver`, `SessionValueResolver` over `UserValueResolver`, a whole bunch of different things.
-We're going to walk through some of the most important ones these next.
-But before we do that, let's just go back and look how they work.
-So on high level, we're looping over each argument here and then we move over every single argument or resolver and we say we may and we call a `support()` method.
-So one by one we call these argument resolvers and we say, Hey, for this argument, you know, for the, for an argument called a `slug` or an argument called `slack`, Slack with a `SlackClient` type int, do you support figuring out what value should be past that argument?
-And if it returns, if an argument resolver returns false, then it just continues onto the next one.
-If it returns true, then it calls `$resolver->resolve()`.
-And it basically says, okay, give me the value that she passed to that argument.
-So at the end, so hopefully by the end of looping through all of these argument resolvers, one of them has figured out what value to pass for it.
-So next, let's look through the most important argument resolvers and figure out what, what all the possible values are to the arguments to our controller.
+Because if you want to create your *own* argument value resolver - we'll do that later - you need to create a service and give it *this* tag.
+This gives us the same list - but it's a bit easier to see the *true* names: some `request_attribute` resolver, `request` resolver, `session` resolver, `user_value_resolver` and more.

+We're going to walk through some of the most important values resolvers next.

+## How Argument Value Resolver Works

+But before we do, let's go back and... see how this system works!
+We loop over each argument... and then loop again over every argument value resolver and then call a `supports()` method on each.
+So, one-by-one, we ask each argument value resolver:

+> Hey!
+Do you know what value to pass for a `$slug` argument with no type-hint?

+Or, on the next loop,

+> Yo!
+Do you know what value to pass to a `$slack` argument with a `SlackClient`
+> type-hint?

+If an argument resolver returns `false` from `supports()`, then it continues onto the next one.
+If it returns `true`, it *then* calls `$resolver->resolve()` to get the value.

+So hopefully by the end of looping through all of these argument value resolvers, one of them has figured out what value to pass to the argument.

+Next, let's open up the *most* important argument value resolvers and figure out what they do.
+This will answer the question: what are *all* the possible arguments that a controller is allowed to have, and why.